-I keep my hands busy with crochet, sewing, or painting, and trying my hand at various crafts like beading or bookbinding, as I find an interest.
+I keep my hands busy with crochet, sewing, and painting, or trying my hand at various other crafts like beading, weaving, basket making or bookbinding, as I find an interest.
 I still make some beaded jewelry.
-I usually have more than one project going at one time in any craft style.
+I usually have more than one project going at one time in any crafting style.

 I can’t seem to stop thinking, so I’ll probably keep at it for a while.

 As a teacher, I lead classes at the Memorial Park Community Center in Johnson City as people request them.
 While I concentrate on MS Office classes, any computer class is fair game.
 I also teach internet security from the basics to keeping yourself safe online.
 While I can teach how to build websites, no one has yet requested that class.

 Limit 9 persons per class.
 All classes $5/session unless otherwise marked.

 Classes and Offerings – Where to Find Me: